marinafridman/s3dict/README.md

 * AWS access key ID
 * AWS secret key

-separated by commas in a separate file called 'creds.txt'.
+in that order in a separate file called 'credentials.csv'.
+See example_credentials.csv for format